parshG/Team-Alphabots--Robotics-Code--2023-2024-Season/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the POWERPLAY (2022-2023) competition season.
+This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.
-It repository stores all the code from the 2022-2023 FTC season my team, Alphabots #19639, participated in.
+It repository stores all the code from the 2023-2024 FTC season my team, Alphabots #19639, participated in.
 I encourage people to learn from our code and algorithms such as PID, MeepMeep, etc.
-If you have any questions feel free to email me at "nbacreeper@gmail.com"
+If you have any questions feel free to email me at "parshg14@gmail.com"

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.